-Go to Window > Preferences > Sonar > Servers.
+Go to Window > Preferences > SonarQube > Servers.

-Sonar Eclipse is pre-configured to access a local Sonar server listening on http://localhost:9000/.
-You can edit this server, delete it or add a new one.
+SonarQube in Eclipse is pre-configured to access a local SonarQube server listening on http://localhost:9000/.
+You can edit this server, delete it or add new ones.

-Once the Sonar server is defined, the next step is to link your Eclipse projects with projects defined and analyzed on this Sonar server.
+Once the SonarQube server is defined, the next step is to link your Eclipse project with a project defined on this SonarQube server.

 To do so, right-click on the project in the Project Explorer, and then Configure > Associate with SonarQube...:

 In the SonarQube project text field, start typing the name of the project and select it in the list box:

 Click on Finish.
-Your project is now associated to one analyzed on your Sonar server.
+Your project is now associated to one analyzed on your SonarQube server.